 Nate’s metamorphosis is a typical example of how upbringings could potentially affect our choices in life.
 For Nate, it’s easy to vilify him, first for betraying Ted, the same man that put him on the pedestal.
 In his defense, Ted’s arrival at Richmond made him realise what he’d been missing all his life, the gratification that comes with being listened to, and taken seriously.

 His lusting for attention turned into an obsession, like an embittered lover who’d just been abandoned, but rather than move on, they set up for revenge.
 Of course, Ted’s often a victim of his easy-going and honest nature, which explains the reason behind his guilt trip upon learning the reason for Nate’s betrayal.
-Ted was simply treating Nate same way he treats others, not knowing he requires special needs.
+Ted was simply treating Nate the same way he treats others, not knowing he requires special needs.

 Nate and Ted’s struggle with mental health touches on the series core message on mental health and how it affects the big game.
 It also underscores the importance of seeking help and confronting the truth.
 But while Ted was able to address his problem, Nate hasn’t been able to, mostly because he isn’t aware yet that something’s not right.